Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What’s the main difference between PrepScholar and Kaplan?

 The clear difference between Kaplan and PrepScholar is each company’s approach to video lessons.
-Kaplan takes a casual, conversational approach to video lectures, while PrepScholar relies on a more traditional and thorough lesson presentation.
+Kaplan takes a casual, conversational approach to video lectures, while PrepScholar relies on a more traditional, PowerPoint style presentation.

 Do both PrepScholar and Kaplan have score increase guarantees?

-PrepScholar offers extremely generous score guarantees for both its SAT and ACT prep courses (+160 points and +4 points, respectively), while Kaplan oddly guarantees a “higher score” for its SAT course only.
+PrepScholar offers extremely generous score guarantees for both its SAT and ACT prep courses (+160 points and +4 points, respectively), while Kaplan oddly guarantees a “higher score” for its SAT/ACT courses only.